 - Having better-than-expected experiences (or having high expectations).

 - Choosing a birth setting with care providers that can provide this type of care can make a big difference in your satisfaction!

-Labor and birthing with low intervention is possible in all settings, especially when there are Midwives involved in your care.
-It is important to note that community birth – in a free standing birth center or at home – is by nature, low intervention, and may be an option for you to consider.
-In these settings your provider as an expert in supporting low intervention.
+Labor and birthing with low intervention are possible in all settings, especially when there are midwives involved in your care.
+It is important to note that community birth – in a free-standing birth center or at home – is by nature, low intervention, and may be an option for you to consider.
+In these settings, your provider is an expert in supporting low intervention.

-As I stated previously, when you select where you plan to give birth and with whom, you are also selecting a model of care.
-That care involves prenatal care, educational opportunities, labor and birth care, and post partum or after birth care for you and your baby.
-This is where planned location of birth often really effects the model or care you receive.
+When you select where you plan to give birth and with whom, you are also selecting a model of care.
+That care involves prenatal care, educational opportunities, labor and birth care, and postpartum or after-birth care for you and your baby.
+This is where the planned location of birth often really affects the model or care you receive.

-Consider issues regarding environment, prenatal care, labor and birth care, care for your baby, and post partum care.
-These issues generally vary considerably with planned location of birth.
+Consider issues regarding the environment, prenatal care, labor and birth care, care for your baby, and postpartum care.
+These issues generally vary considerably with the planned location of birth.